1950 United States Senate election in California: Boddy versus Douglas

 Douglas brought an innovation to the race—a small helicopter, which she used to travel around the state at a time when there were few freeways linking California's cities.
-She got the idea from her friend, Texas Senator and future PresidentLyndon Johnson, who had extensively used helicopters in his campaign during the heavily contested Democratic Party primary for the 1948 United States Senate election in Texas.
+She got the idea from her friend, Texas Senator and future President Lyndon Johnson, who had extensively used helicopters in his campaign during the heavily contested Democratic Party primary for the 1948 United States Senate election in Texas.
 Douglas leased the craft from a helicopter company in Palo Alto owned by Republican supporters, who hoped her influence would lead to a defense contract.
 When she used it to land in San Rafael, her local organizer, Dick Tuck, called it the "Helencopter", and the name stuck.

 In early April, polls gave Nixon some chance of winning the Democratic primary, which would mean his election was secured.
 He sent out mailings to Democratic voters.
 Boddy attacked Nixon for the mailings; Nixon responded that Democratic voters should have the opportunity to express no confidence in the Truman administration by voting for a Republican.
 "Democrats for Nixon", a group affiliated with Nixon's campaign, asked Democratic voters "as one Democrat to another" to vote for the congressman, sending out flyers which did not mention his political affiliation.
 Boddy quickly struck back in his paper, accusing Nixon of misrepresenting himself as a Democrat.
 A large ad in the same issue by the "Veterans Democratic Committee" warned Democratic voters that Nixon was actually a Republican and referred to him for the first time as "Tricky Dick".
 The exchange benefited neither Nixon nor Boddy; Douglas won the primary on June 6 and exceeded their combined vote total.